Project3CITM/CulverinEngine-Project3/README.md

 * Press F9 To Put GodMode, Habilities without cost
 * Press F10 To Put the secundary hability cooldown in 1 seg
 * Press F11 to quit damage
-* Press P to pass to lvl 3

 ## 6) KNOWN ISSUES